 About the study

-SWIDDICH is a national study that comprises several communities in Sweden to answer the question “Can iodine substitution improve children’s development?”
-To be able to do this, every participating family is important as we need to recruit 1275 pregnant women (all participators are randomised into two groups where both will be given a tablet with multiple vitamins, but in one group the tablet also contains 150 µg iodine and in the other control group, the vitamin tablet is without iodine).
+SWIDDICH is a national ongoing study with multiple sites across Sweden seeking to answer the question “Can iodine substitution improve children’s development?”
+To be able to do this, every participating family is important as we need to recruit 1275 pregnant women.
+All participants are randomised into two groups where both will be given a multivitamin tablet, but in one group the tablet also contains 150 µg iodine and in the other control group, the vitamin tablet is without iodine.

 Why the SWIDDICH study?